 One step that the Lord has put on my heart concerning our church and fellowship and time management is to exhort the men to come forth and serve in the church.
-But, that raises another question, "How do we balance the demands of job, family and church?"
+But this too raises another question, "How do we balance the demands of family, job and church?"
 I am not sure I have a complete answer, other than life is full of choices and some aspects of life may have to be set aside in order to serve well - God, family and church.
-I am asking the men to pray about how the Lord is leading each one to serve in 2016.
+I am asking the men to pray about how the Lord is leading each one to serve.
+Women are equal in spirituality to men but with different roles.
+How are women to serve God, family and church?
+We all need to be in prayer to seek God's will.